Merge Rules

 Let blank fields be potential winners

-There is an option to "allow blank" for every field or group - allow a blank value.
-If set to true, a blank value can be chosen as a winning value in the master record if the merge rule points to that record and value.
+Many fields and field groups have an option to "Allow Blank": allow a blank value.
+If enabled (ticked), a blank value can be chosen as a winning value to keep on the master record if the merge rule points to that value.

 Note that partially-filled addresses (e.g. addresses with a city and zip code filled in but no street) are considered to be not empty.